mrlinnth/laravel12-starter/README.md

 # Laravel 12 starter template

+> 🆘 **WARNING** Repo is still work in progress.
+Check the to-do list for current status. ‼️

+## To Do

+- [x] generate basic React CRUD pages
+- [x] to do CRUD with spatie media upload
+- [x] role CRUD
+- [x] user CRUD with role
+- [x] example for Authorization based on role and permission
+- [ ] prefix sub-directory (eg: admin, frontend) with generate commands
+- [ ] one command to generate both backend and frontend files
+- [x] impersonate as a user
+- [ ] example REST api endpoint and usage in React code

 > ⚠️ **ATTENTION** This is a starter template.
 Clone or fork this repo.
 Develop and commit in a new repo.
 Do not commit to this repo. ‼️
-> 🆘 **WARNING** Repo is still work in progress.
-Check the to-do list for current status. ‼️

 ## Requirements